Classics

 CLS 400 Special Studies (1-4 Credits)

-For majors/minors and advanced students who have had three classics or other courses on the ancient world and two intermediate courses in Greek or Latin.
-Admission by permission of the department.
+For majors, minors and advanced students.
+Prerequisites: Three classics or other courses on the ancient world and two intermediate courses in Greek or Latin.
+Instructor permission required.

 Fall, Spring